Cyrus-Maina/Cyrus-Maina/README.md

 - 🌱 I’m currently learning Business Intelligence Analysis
 - 💞️ I’m looking forward to collaborating and gaining knowledge on tools that make analysis and visualization better and effective
 - 📫 How to reach me>>amcyrussir@gmail.com
+- 📊 Currently looking for a job in the data analysis field.

 <!---
 Cyrus-Maina/Cyrus-Maina is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.